Florida State gunman used deputy mom's former service weapon to kill 2 and wound 6, authorities say

 Officers quickly arrived and shot and wounded the shooter after he refused to comply with commands, said Tallahassee Police Chief Lawrence Revell.

-He had obtained access to a weapon that belongs to his mother, who has been with the sheriff’s office for over 18 years, said Walt McNeil, Sheriff of Leon County.
-Police said they believed Ikner shot the victims using his mother's former service handgun.
+The shooter obtained access to a weapon that belongs to his mother, who has been with the sheriff’s office for over 18 years and has been a model employee, said Leon County Sheriff Walt McNeil.
+Police said they believed Ikner shot the victims using his mother's former service handgun, which she had kept for personal use after the force upgraded to new weapons.

-The two people who died were not students at the university, said Florida State University Police Chief Jason Trumbower, adding that he would not release additional information about the victims.

-Tallahassee Memorial Hospital confirmed it was treating six patients wounded from in the shooting, one in critical condition.
+The alleged shooter was a long-standing member of the sheriff’s office’s youth advisory council, the sheriff said.

+“He has been steeped in the Leon County Sheriff’s Office family, engaged in a number of training programs that we have,” McNeil said.
+“So it’s not a surprise to us that he had access to weapons.”

-Ambulances, fire trucks and patrol vehicles from multiple law enforcement agencies raced toward the campus just west of Florida's capital after the university issued an active shooter alert Thursday.
+Ambulances, fire trucks and patrol vehicles from multiple law enforcement agencies raced toward the campus just west of Florida's capital after the university issued an active shooter alert.

+Aidan Stickney, a 21-year-old studying business management, was running late to class when he said he saw a man get out of a car with a shotgun and aim at another man in a white polo shirt.

+The gun jammed, Stickney said, and the shooter rushed back to his car and emerged with a handgun, opening fire on a woman.
+Stickney ran, warning others as he called 911.

 Ryan Cedergren, a 21-year-old communications student, said he and about 30 others hid in the bowling alley in the union's lower level after seeing students running from a nearby bar.